Tetouan Tanger-tetouan-al Hoceima, Morocco Travel Guide

 Clubs for dancing venues are very limited.
 Nightlife generally remains subdued in Tetouan.

 No dedicated bar districts or pub crawls exist in Tetouan.
-Alcohol consumption is mostly confined to licensed establishments.
+Alcohol consumption is for the most part confined to licensed establishments.

 Cafes are popular for evening socializing.
 Many locals spend their evenings discussing current events or simply enjoying tea.

-Evening strolls along Avenue Mohammed V in the Ville Nouvelle are common, offering a pleasant way to experience the city after dark.
+Evening strolls along Avenue Mohammed V in the Ville Nouvelle are common, offering a pleasant way of enjoying the city after dark.

 Some upscale riads or hotels may offer quiet rooftop relaxation areas for evening drinks with views, a tranquil option for unwinding.